vjaligam/VSD_RISCV_Workshop/Task3/README.md

 JAL : Jump and Link.
 -> It performs unconditional jump to a target address.It also stores return address in 'rd'.
 -> Used typically for function calls.
--> Below is the image of some instructions in the object code.
+-> Below is the image of  instructions in my object code.